Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Composing MPC, LQR, and NN

 In practice, people find that implicit MPC controllers can be well approximated by a more efficient NN controller~\cite{parisini1995receding}.
 However, it is not easy to certify stability of the closed-loop system without bounding approximation errors between the NN controller and the original MPC controller.

-To solve the problem, we show that by composing the NN controller with the MPC and the LQR in a hybrid control scheme, we can prove the local asymptotic stability of the closed-loop system at an acceptable cost of computational efficiency, even if the NN is \textit{random}.
-Next, we present the basic form of our method, i.e., the \textit{standard} MAMPC.
+To solve the problem, we show that by composing the NN controller with the MPC and the LQR in a hybrid control scheme, we can prove the local asymptotic stability of the closed-loop system, even if the NN is \textit{random}.
+Next, we present the basic form of our method, i.e., the standard MAMPC.

-\subsection{Standard Memory-Augmented MPC}
+\subsubsection{Standard Memory-Augmented MPC}

 The hybrid control scheme combines the LQR controller and the NN controller with the original MPC controller.
 At every control step, if the state is in the region of attraction of the LQR, apply the LQR controller; else, we simulate the closed-loop system~\eqref{eq:clsys-nn} for up to $N_{\textnormal{LQR}}$ steps: if there \textit{exists} a step $j \leq N_{\textnormal{LQR}}$ such that the state reaches within the region of attraction of LQR and that up until the $j^\text{th}$ step the simulated system does not violate any stage constraint of the MPC, apply the NN controller; otherwise, if the state is within the admissible initial states of the MPC, apply the implicit MPC.